-In light of the MHRA and JCVI updating their guidance regarding the use of ChAdOx1 nCoV-19 in the UK(Joint Committee on and Immunisation 2021, Medicines and Healthcare products with the change of guidance in other countries worldwide, there is an increased urgency to release the reactogenicity data in heterologous schedules.
-The study team published the early reactogenicity data from Com-COV on 12th May 2021, and decided to conduct a similar interim analysis on the reactogenicity data in Com-COV2, in consultation with the Trial Steering as a boost vaccine.
-The analysis will be carried out once the data is cleaned and the Study Analysis
+In light of the MHRA and JCVI updating their guidance regarding the use of ChAdOx1 nCoV-19 in the UK(Joint Committee on and Immunisation 2021, Medicines and Healthcare products Regulatory Agency 2021, Medicines and Healthcare products Regulatory Agency 2021), along with the change of guidance in other countries worldwide, there is an increased urgency to release the reactogenicity data in heterologous schedules.
+The study team published the early reactogenicity data from Com-COV on 12th May 2021, and decided to conduct a similar interim analysis on the reactogenicity data in Com-COV2, in consultation with the Trial Steering Committee, to extend the understanding of heterologous schedules using Moderna and Novavax as a boost vaccine.
+The analysis will be carried out once the data is cleaned and the Study Analysis Plan is signed off.
+There will be no stopping rule for this interim analysis and the analysis will not affect the continuation of the trial.